DC Police Block Protesters Calling to Take Down Andrew Jackson Statue in Lafayette Square

-Protests became tense Monday evening as police pushed demonstrators away from the statue of President Andrew Jackson in Lafayette Square.
+Demonstrators remained near the White House overnight Monday, many upset over tense moments earlier in the evening when police pushed demonstrators out of Lafayette Square after they tried to take down a statue of President Andrew Jackson.

-News4's Shomari Stone reports some groups tried to take down the statue.
+Crews replaced plastic barricades with concrete ones near Black Lives Matter Plaza on Tuesday morning, preparing for the possibility of another move against the statue.
+President Donald Trump tweeted that he told federal authorities to arrest anyone who vandalizes or destroys a monument.

-Social media users posted video of protesters moving a temporary fence placed around the monument and, eventually, some of them climb on top of it to put ropes on the sculpture of Jackson on a horse.
+The president was reacting after social media users posted video Monday of protesters moving a temporary fence placed around the monument and, eventually, some of them climb on top of it to put ropes over the sculpture of Jackson on a horse.

 U.S. & World

-Crowds standing around the small fence bordering the statue yelled, "Hey, hey!
+Crowds standing around a small iron fence bordering the statue yelled, "Hey, hey!
 Ho, ho!
 Andrew Jackson has got to go!"

 Protesters clashed with police when officers stepped in to form a barrier in front of the statue.

-Video shows U.S. Park Police spraying some protesters with what appeared to be pepper spray to get them to move back.
+U.S. Park Police used pepper spray to get the crowds to move back, the National Park Service confirmed.

+Trump called the actions "disgraceful vandalism" and warned anyone who damaged the "magnificent" statue of Jackson could face prison time.

+Protesters stayed into early Tuesday morning, but did not tear down the statue.

 Earlier in the evening, four D.C. police officers were hurt while trying to clear tents near Lafayette Square, police said.